ShariarNiaj05/Bike-Nest-Client/README.md

 ## Introduction

-`Bike Nest - Your Ultimate Destination for All Things Sporting!`
+`Bike Nest - Your Ultimate Destination for All Things Biking!`

 ## **Project Description**